procrastinate-org/procrastinate/docs/howto/django.rst

             ...
         await work()

-It is necessary to wrap all Django code with ``sync_to_async`` because `Django ORM is still async`_.
+If you're using the ORM asynchronously, it is necessary to wrap all Django code with ``sync_to_async``.
 To avoid trouble with sync/async inside your tasks, we recommended you to create a "service" layer/module within your app and use the tasks only to call service code, so your tasks will be thin and maintenance will be easier, since the service layer could be tested as other modules of your app.
 To learn more about this approach, watch `this talk at DjangoCon 2019`_.

+You can also start using the `Async ORM API`_ (4.1+).

 To run the procrastinate worker properly, you need to set ``DJANGO_SETTINGS_MODULE`` to your project's settings module and point to the